-Once we've got our Controls entered we can now create a series of checklists to be followed by our field staff to ensure that the correct controls are employed.
-These checklists are the only thing that our field worker will be able to see from their mobile device so it's important that the terminology of the checklist details exactly what the employee is agreeing to.
+Now that you've entered your controls, it's time to create a series of checklists.
+These will be followed by field staff to ensure that the correct controls are used.
+These checklists are the only things that our field worker will see from their mobile device so it's important to use the right terminology in the checklist details.

-A good checklist includes elements of the control, Risk and Activity to make it absolutely sure that the employee knows not only what they're doing, but why they're doing it.
-For instance using our above example a good checklist value would be.
+Checklists should include elements of the control, Risk and Activity to make it clear that the employee knows not only what they're doing, but why they're doing it.

-'Follow correct manual lifting procedure to prevent back injury during installation of ladder'
+Using our above example, a good checklist value would be: 'Follow correct manual lifting procedure to prevent back injury during installation of ladder'.

-While this might seem like a mouthful remember that this is only thing that your employee will be able to see on their mobile device.
+While this might seem a little bit long, remember that this is only thing that your field staff will see on their mobile device.

-This process will repeat until you have identified all the Risks, Controls and Checklists for the remaining activities for our task.
-(Working at Heights, Removal of Ladder).
+Repeat this process until you have identified all the Risks, Controls and Checklists for the remaining activities for our task (Working at Heights, Removal of Ladder).

-Fail Action – in the event that the checklist is marked as 'failed' AroFlo can be instructed to perform several actions
+In the event that the checklist is marked as 'Fail' or 'N/A', AroFlo can be instructed to:

 Using our Compliance Form in the office

-Once we're in the task sheet we're able to navigate into the 'Compliance Forms' tab to link our compliance form to this task.
+Once you've clicked into a task, navigate to the 'Compliance Forms' tab to link our compliance form to this task.